-Since our first training class with 3-time World Speed Shooting Champion, JJ Racaza, sold out so quickly, he is coming back to Centennial Gun Club for a second time from January 13-14!
+Since our first training class with 3-time World Speed Shooting Champion, JJ Racaza, sold out so quickly, he is coming back to Centennial Gun Club for the third time from March 17-18!

 Racaza has broken and held multiple world speed shooting records.
 He is a 3-time U.S. Gold Team Member for the World Shooting Championships, leading the U.S. Team in 2011 & 2014.